 Work out what affordable repayments mean to you, based on your income and outgoings, while leading the lifestyle you want.

-Search for 'How much can you afford to borrow' or use our Mortgage affordability calculator moneyadviceservice.org.uk/affordabilitycalc noneyadviceservice.org.uk/affordabilitycalc
+- - Search for 'How much can you afford to borrow' on - moneyadviceservice.org.uk noneyadviceservice.org.uk/affordabilitycalc

-If you don't borrow the maximum you can afford, this can offer you more financial flexibility, both at the time you move in and later on.
+If you don't borrow the maximum you can afford, you will have more financial flexibility, both now and later on.